tryton/tryton/doc/index.rst

   - Other: For other accounts.

 - Type: The Account Type of the account.
 - Deferral: A checkbox.
-If set to true, credits and debits are carried over form fiscal year to fiscal year.
+If set to true, credit and debit are carried over form fiscal year to fiscal year.
 - Second currency: Force all moves for the account to have this secondary currency.